ciernialab/Alder-ChIPseq-Tutorial/README.md

 We do this quality control step to get a feeling for the signal-to-noise ratio in samples from ChIP-seq experiments.
 It is based on the insights published by Diaz et al.

 ### 5. Convert to Read Depth Normalized BigWigs
-The deepTools modules bamCompare and bamCoverage not only allow for simple conversion of BAM to bigWig (or bedGraph for that matter), but also for normalization, such that different samples can be compared despite differences in their sequencing depth.
+Use BamCoverage to convert BAM to bigWig (or bedGraph for that matter), with normalization, such that different samples can be compared despite differences in their sequencing depth.
+The effective genome size is set for mappable part of mm10.
+It makes a normalized bigwig file for each SRR.
+Blacklist regions are excluded and reads are extended and centered.
+Averages in 10bp bins across the genome.

+    sbatch BamCoverageDeeptools.sh

 ### 6. TSS Heatmap Plots
 Plot Normalized signal over the TSS with computeMatrix, plotHeatmap and plotProfile.